jsvaughan/emailtohttppost/README.md

 emailtohttppost
 ===============

-An appengine app that receives email and sends the email content via http post
+An appengine app that receives email and sends the email content via http post - incoming email for your webapp.

-e.g. a free alternative to http://mailnuggets.com, http://cloudmailin.com etc
+e.g. a free alternative to http://mailnuggets.com, http://cloudmailin.com etc.  Set it up on appengine, redirect addresses from your domain to appspot mail, then handle the incoming POST from appengine.

 What it does
 -------------------------
 Any email sent to {string}@{appid}.appspotmail.com becomes a multipart post to a url you specify, with the fields:

- * email = the sender's email address
+ * sender = the sender's email address
+ * to = the recipient
- * title = the email subject lne
+ * subject = the email subject lne
  * body = the email body
  * image = the first attachment, if present